nhsconnect/ITK-DocumentReference/Generation/Profile.DocumentReference/Extension-COFE-Information-Recipient-1.md

-An extension to detail the information recipient.
+An extension to detail the primary information recipient.
+The primary information recipients of the document are usually expected to perform some action on receipt of it.
+There can be more than one primary recipient.